-Sea urchins are found in all of Florida’s coastal waters, including the Atlantic Ocean and the Gulf of Mexico.
+Sea urchins are found in all of Florida’s coastal waters, including the Atlantic Ocean, Florida Bay and the Gulf of Mexico.

 Sea urchins are echinoderms, and are part of the class Echinoidea.

 Habitat and Behavior

 Sea urchins are very versatile, and can be found in all of the world’s oceans.

 Sea urchins typically live on the seafloor and can be found in shallow coral reefs, tide pools, seagrass beds and kelp forests.

 Sea urchins can live in zero-depth tide pools, and have been found living in water as deep as 5,000 meters.
 They can also live in all of Earth’s oceans, from the tropics, to the arctic.

 Sea urchins usually move slowly.
 They feed on algae through a rasping mouth part called a “mouth arm,” which consists of a series of calcareous, finger-like parts called “Aristotle’s lantern.”